benjaminspringer98/wsd-project-ii/README.md

   - if you are interested, the error was
     `Error: browserType.launch: Executable doesn't exist at /ms-playwright/chromium-1080/chrome-linux/chrome`
-  - if you run into any problems, try removing the above mentioned line and building the container again
+  - if you run into any problems, try removing the above mentioned line and building the image + container again
 - Development platform:
   - I'm working on a MacBook M2 (ARM64)
-  - therefore, I had to change the base images of the shopping-lists and Playwright Dockerfiles
+  - therefore, I had to change the base image of the drill-and-practice Dockerfile
-  - if you're on another platform, and these are not working for you, please change the following:
+  - if you're on another platform, and this is not working for you, please change the following:
     - in drill-and-practice Dockerfile, change `FROM lukechannings/deno:v1.29.2` back to `FROM denoland/deno:alpine-1.29.2`